bachbaongan/Project/SQL/8_week_SQL_Challenge/README.md

 Clique Bait is not like your regular online seafood store - the founder and CEO Danny, was also a part of a digital data analytics team and wanted to expand his knowledge into the seafood industry!

-In this case study - you are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.
+In this case study - you are required to support Danny’s vision analyze his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.

 Let's view the [case study](https://8weeksqlchallenge.com/case-study-6/) and [my solution](https://github.com/bachbaongan/Portfolio_Data/tree/main/SQL/8_week_SQL_Challenge/Case%20Study%20%236) for Danny.